linode/apl-docs/docs/get-started/installation/akamai-connected-cloud.md

 The App Platform for LKE requires HA control plane to be enabled.
 When App Platform for LKE is enabled, HA control plane will automatically be enabled.
 :::

-5. In the Add Node Pools section, select the hardware resources for the Linode worker node(s) that make up your LKE cluster.
+5. In the Add Node Pools section, select the required resources for the Linode worker node(s).
 To the right of each plan, select the plus + and minus - to add or remove a Linode to a node pool one at time.

 :::note
-The App Platform for LKE requires a node pool with at least **3 worker** nodes with a minimum of **16 GB memory** and **4 CPUs** per node.
+During the Beta period the App Platform for LKE requires a node pool with at least **3 worker** nodes with a minimum of **16 GB memory** and **4 CPUs** per node.
 Make sure to select the required Linode plan.
 :::

 :::note